rulewis/journey-optimizer.en/help/using/design-emails.md

 ---
 title: Design emails
-description: Learn how to design your email messages.
+description: Learn how to design your emails
-page-status-flag: never-activated
-uuid:
-contentOwner:
-products:
-audience: customer journey management email designer
-content-type: reference
-topic-tags: starting-with-email-design
-discoiquuid:
-internal: n
-snippet: y
+exl-id: b24afde1-b09c-4d7c-b0ac-849264a0a0c1
 ---
 # Get started with email design {#get-started-content-design}

 ![](assets/do-not-localize/badge.png)

-When creating email content with Customer Journey Management, you can:
+When creating email content with [!DNL Journey Optimizer], you can:

 * **Design your email from scratch** through the email designer's interface and leverage images from [Adobe Experience Manager Assets Essentials](assets-essentials.md).
 Learn how to design your email content or use built-in templates [in this section](create-email-content.md).